stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 ---

 This article walked you through the process of installing and configuring pre-commit hooks to help maintain a high level of code quality for projects of any size.
 Take some time to explore the other hooks that can be used with `pre-commit` using the search tips on their documentation [here](https://pre-commit.com/hooks.html) and customize your setup.
-If the checks you want don’t exist yet, consider making your own hook (planned follow-up article).
+If the checks you want don’t exist yet, consider making your own hook (check out my [How to Create a Pre-Commit Hook](/articles/devx/pre-commit/hook-creation-guide/) article).
 Now would also be a great time to update your CI workflow (or create one) to run the same checks on your PRs.

 Let me know in the comments below or on social media ([LinkedIn](https://www.linkedin.com/in/stefanie-molin/) or [X](https://twitter.com/StefanieMolin)) what you end up doing with all the time you save by using pre-commit hooks – happy coding! 😊